Cristian-BlackTure/BlackFun4.8/README.md

 Whatever you do, Don't Navigate to `pom.xml` and change the group id to "me.%Your name%" or else you will look like a dunce.

-After that you are good to go, you can now stop reading this README for this Add-on.
+After that you are good to go, you can nw stop reading this README for this Add-on.